 Great news!
 We’re just a short call away and can quote your radon gas mitigation project typically the very same day.
 You can also fill out THIS FORM and we will email you a quote ASAP*.
 When planning a job yourself, use the guidelines below:

 SGC vapor mat must run around the entire perimeter of the building.
 It requires a “T-riser” to vent approximately every 2,000 sq ft.
 T-risers often need a nail to keep them in place and SGC requires staples every 2-3 feet, especially if it will be down for a few days before the slab is poured, or it is installed in windy conditions.
 For areas when SGC crosses or connects, there are a variety of connection types and builder preferences vary by region, please visit our products page to see more.
 Architects, see our sample drawing below.

-PDS has designed a steel sleeve in order to go through footers.
+PDS has designed a steel sleeve in order to go through footers and span trenches.
 Simply thread the mat through the sleeve and pour concrete.
 Saving time and money.
 24″ long by 1″ high by 12″ wide.

 How do I install the Soil Gas Collector?

 Follow the instructions on this easy-to-use pdf: Soil Gas Collector Installation Guide